 The Supporting Teaching and Learning in Schools course is aimed at individuals looking to work in a school as a teaching or classroom assistant.
-It provides the government recommended QCF qualification for working within this area.
+It provides the RQF, formerly known as a QCF qualification for working within this area.

 This programme will allow students to gain a greater knowledge and understanding of the responsibilities and duties of workers who are involved in supporting teaching and learning in schools.
 It will enable the learner to develop their skills to work in an effective manner.

 You will gain the ability to help and support children and young people in developing their self-esteem, skills for learning and independence.

 This course will allow students to improve their knowledge, technical skills and also become aware of the significance of positive relationships in a school setting.

 - Unit 1: Understand Children's and Young People's Development

 - Unit 2: Understand How to Safeguard the Wellbeing of Children and Young People